Advertisement: This post was sponsored by Jet Journal.

 Head to Kalk Bay harbor for some fish ‘n chips and to hang out with the local seals there.
 Dare to take a sealion selfie?

-Looking for something to do with kids in Cape Town?
+Have a sweet tooth?
 Go for a chocolate tasting or learn how to make your own pralines at Honest.

 Enjoy the lack of Starbucks and drink some excellent coffee at Truth, Origin or Deluxe, some of Cape Town’s premier coffee shops.